tpwd/ke_search/Documentation/Configuration/Notes.rst

 	plugin.tx_kesearch_pi1.resultPage.data = GP:tx_kesearch_pi1|resultPage

-Notes on typoscript and extension manager settings
+Notes on TypoScript and extension manager settings
 --------------------------------------------------

 In the extension manager you can define basic options like the minimal length of searchwords.

-You can overwrite this configuration in your page typoscript setup:
+You can overwrite this configuration in your page TypoScript setup:

 .. code-block:: none